Long-Distance Continuous-Variable Quantum Key Distribution over 202.81 km of Fiber

-To overcome the channel perturbations due to the long-distance fiber, we employ several automatic feedback systems to calibrate time, polarization, and phase of the quantum states transmitted (see Methods for more details).
-To reduce the excess noise, we use an Erbium doped fiber amplifier.
-As previously mentioned, this amplifies the LO to the optimal working point of the homodyne detector (see Supplementary Section~I for more details).
-The main contribution to the excess noise comes from residual phase noise due to the mismatch between the actual phase noise accumulated in the fiber and its estimation during our process of compensation (see Supplementary Section~II for more details).
+To overcome the channel perturbations due to the long-distance fiber, we employ several automatic feedback systems to calibrate polarization and phase and implement clock and data synchronization.
+Clock synchronization and data synchronization is implemented by splitting a part of the LO pulses, after their demultiplexing at Bob's side, and detecting them by using a photodiode.
+The detection results are feed into a clock chip to generate the high-frequency clock signals as the time baseline for the overall system.
+Combined with the inserted specific training sequences before the data frame for the modulation on $\mathrm{AM}_1$, data synchronization is thus realized using this detection output of the photodiode by distinguishing the training sequences.
+The polarization calibration module aims to compensate the polarization drift during the transmission through the quantum channel, including the aforementioned polarization beam splitter and photodiode, and another key component, i.e., a dynamic polarization controller.
+The output of the photodiode is a feedback signal which is used for adjusting the dynamic polarization controller so as to let the LO power larger than that of the signal up to $30$~{\rm dB}.
+To reduce the excess noise, we use an erbium doped fiber amplifier.
+As previously mentioned, this amplifies the LO to the optimal working point of the homodyne detector (see the Supplemental Material~\cite{SupplementalMaterial} for more details).
+The main contribution to the excess noise comes from residual phase noise due to the mismatch between the actual phase noise accumulated in the fiber and its estimation during our process of compensation (see the Supplemental Material~\cite{SupplementalMaterial} for more details).